cloud-gov/product/auctions/README.md

 Transparency policy
 -------------------

-cloud.gov will publish, in a publicly available website (https://github.com/18F/cg-product/tree/master/auctions), data associated with each auction (including the auction description, acceptance criteria, amendments, etc.) and other relevant information that is neither confidential or proprietary in nature nor source-selection sensitive information that would otherwise implicate procurement integrity concerns.
+cloud.gov will publish, in a [publicly available website](https://github.com/18F/cg-product/tree/master/auctions), data associated with each auction (including the auction description, acceptance criteria, amendments, etc.) and other relevant information that is neither confidential or proprietary in nature nor source-selection sensitive information that would otherwise implicate procurement integrity concerns.

 Auctions are run as a (standard) reverse-auction through a GitHub issue.
-Vendors place their bigs by making posts to the issue.
+Vendors place their bids by making posts to the issue.
 The (GitHub) identity of the vendor who placed it and the dollar amount of their bid will be publicly visible.
 Making this information public enables vendors to know if they are the low bidder and if they've been outbid.

 Once a winner is chosen, cloud.gov will explicitly note the winner in the auction issue, and announce that bidding is closed.